 For inspection companies and certification bodies

 Contracts define inspection schedules.
-The platform assigns your inspectors automatically.
+Assignments are routed automatically.

-Every contract on Commodity Plus specifies which inspections are required and at which stages — farm level, collection point, warehouse intake, pre-shipment.
+Each contract specifies required inspections and the stage at which each is triggered — farm level, collection point, warehouse intake, pre-shipment.
 When a fulfilment milestone triggers an inspection, the platform assigns it to the nearest qualified inspector based on commodity certification, geographic zone, and availability.
-Assignment volume scales with the platform's transaction volume in your coverage area.

 Digital inspection workflow

-Your inspectors use structured mobile checklists built against the relevant international grading standard for each commodity type.
-Every completed inspection produces a timestamped, geolocated, photo-evidenced digital certificate.
+Inspectors use structured mobile checklists built against the relevant international grading standard for each commodity.
+Each completed inspection produces a timestamped, geolocated, photo-evidenced digital certificate.

 Certificates are stored immutably.
-They cannot be edited after issuance by anyone — not the inspector, not the trading parties, not platform administrators.
-Buyers, sellers, banks, and government authorities access inspection records relevant to their transactions directly through the platform.
+They cannot be edited after issuance by any party.
+Buyers, sellers, financial institutions, and government authorities access inspection records relevant to their transactions through the platform.

 Performance visibility

-The platform tracks each inspector's certification volume, commodity coverage, turnaround time, and dispute rate — the percentage of certificates challenged at destination.
-These metrics are visible to your company's management through a performance dashboard.
+The platform tracks each inspector's certification volume, commodity coverage, turnaround time, and dispute rate (the share of certificates challenged at destination).
+Metrics are available to the inspection company's management through a performance dashboard.

-When two inspectors grade the same lot differently, the platform flags it for calibration review.
-Certification expiry dates are tracked and renewal training is triggered automatically.
-Consistency problems surface as data patterns, not as commercial disputes after the fact.
+When two inspectors grade the same lot differently, the platform flags the case for calibration review.
+Certification expiry dates are tracked and renewal training is scheduled in advance.

 Payment

-Rates agreed before assignment.
+Rates defined in advance.
 Payment on certificate submission.

-Inspection costs are defined in the buyer-seller contract and allocated to one or both parties.
-Your company sets its own rate card by commodity, inspection stage, and geographic zone.
-The platform invoices the responsible party on your behalf when the completed certificate is submitted.
-You do not negotiate fees with trading parties or chase payment.
+Inspection costs are defined in the buyer-seller contract and allocated between the parties.
+Inspection companies maintain a rate card by commodity, inspection stage, and geographic zone.
+The platform invoices the responsible party when the completed certificate is submitted.

 - Geographic coverage

-- Presence in or near major commodity production zones and export corridors — East Africa, West Africa, Great Lakes region, Southern Africa.
+- Presence in or near major commodity production zones and export corridors in East Africa, West Africa, the Great Lakes region, or Southern Africa.

 - Certified graders

-- Commodity-trained inspectors against international standards.
-ICO Q-graders for coffee.
-UNECE-trained assessors for fresh produce.
-Assay-capable laboratories for mineral commodities.
+- Commodity-trained inspectors certified against international standards.
+ICO Q-graders for coffee, UNECE-trained assessors for fresh produce, and assay-capable laboratories for mineral commodities.

 - Digital capability

-- The inspection app works offline and syncs on reconnection, but inspectors need to be comfortable with mobile-based digital workflows.
+- The inspection application supports offline use with sync on reconnection.
+Inspectors should be comfortable with mobile-based digital workflows.

 - Professional indemnity

-- Insurance appropriate for the value of commodities being certified.
+- Insurance coverage appropriate to the value of commodities being certified.

 Government grading authorities

-National grading corps can integrate with the platform.
+National grading bodies can integrate with the platform.

-Government standards bureaux and phytosanitary authorities with national grading teams can connect their inspectors to the Commodity Plus inspection layer.
+Government standards bureaux and phytosanitary authorities with national grading teams can connect their inspectors to the platform inspection layer.
 Certificates carry government authority.
-Phytosanitary certificate issuance integrates with existing government workflows — a certified shipment triggers the certificate request automatically.
+Phytosanitary certificate issuance integrates with existing government workflows.

 Apply

-Submit your company profile — coverage areas, commodity certifications, team size, laboratory capability.
-We verify credentials and professional indemnity, typically within ten business days.
-Your team is onboarded to the inspection app with commodity-specific training and a calibration assessment.
-Assignments begin.
+Provide the company profile — coverage areas, commodity certifications, team size, and laboratory capability.
+Credentials and professional indemnity are verified.
+Inspectors are onboarded to the inspection application with commodity-specific training and a calibration assessment.